The Competitive Enablement Platform

 You may want to include go-to phrases that can be used in conversation.
 But doing this increases the risk that a seller will come across inauthentic — regurgitating words on a paper.

-The good news is, following this simple formula allows you to customize the content within the three steps as much as you want to best serve your team.
+The good news is that following this simple formula allows you to customize the content within the three steps as much as you want to best serve your team.

 Let's do it.
 Tell us a bit about yourself and we'll set up a time to wow you.X